SquadFM/Squad-Field-Manual/README.md

 * Squirt that (location) - Suppress the SL’s desired target
 * Stealth cap - part of a squad sneaks to a flag to capture it
 * Stealth FOB - build a FOB where the enemy cannot see it.
+* Stealth Proxy - a hidden backup FOB that your team can spawn on when the first one gets destroyed
 * Strength Estimate - Estimated number of enemy infantry and/or vehicles.
 Term used from Commander to Scouting Squad or vice versa.
 Say the amount of infantry and vehicles in one's view, specifies vehicles and direction.
 * Super-FOB - Too many structures in one spot.
 Needs a lot of resources to build.
 Can be easily destroyed by an airstrike.
 Rather build 2-3 FOBs instead of 1 Super-FOB to distribute risk.
 * SVD - Dragunov sniper rifle